NC State Extension Publications

 Skip to Scheduling Irrigation

 The most often asked question following the purchase of an irrigation system is, "How do I know when to turn the water on and off?"
-During summer in the southeastern United States, two inches of rainfall per week are normally considered adequate for most vegetable crops.
-However, this may vary with the crop, stage of development, and temperature.
+During summer in the southeastern United States, 2 inches of rainfall per week is normally considered adequate for most vegetable crops.
+This may vary, however, with the crop, stage of development, and temperature.
 With all systems, you should buy a rain gauge and keep a daily record of the rainfall.
 This information will help determine if there has been adequate water for the crop to grow.
-With high-volume systems, irrigate weekly to bring the total water received by a crop up to two inches.
+With high-volume systems, irrigate weekly to bring the total water received by a crop up to 2 inches.
 For example, if 0.5 inch of rain fell during the week, apply 1.5 inches to make up the shortfall.
-With high volume systems it is advantageous to irrigate in the evening or early morning when evaporation rates are lowest.
+With high-volume systems it is advantageous to irrigate in the evening or early morning when evaporation rates are lowest.

 Diversification